Filling of closed Surfaces: Fat graphs

 \section{Fat graphs}

-A fat graph is a finite graph equipped with a cyclic order of the directed edges going out from each vertex.
-Before going into the definition of fat graph we recall the definition of graph.
-The following definition of graph is not the standard one which is used in ordinary graph theory.
-One can easily see that this definition is equivalent to the standard definition. \begin{definition} A graph is a triple $G=(E, \sim, \sigma_1)$ where \begin{enumerate} \item $E$ is a finite, non-empty set. \item $\sigma_1:E \to E$ is a fixed point free involution. \item $\sim$ is an equivalence relation on $E$. \end{enumerate} \end{definition} The set $E_1=E/_{\sigma_1}$ of all orbits of $\sigma_1$ is the set of all un-oriented edges. \begin{remark} The set $V=E/_{\sim}$ of all equivalence classes of $\sim$ is the set of vertices of the graph.
-For $v\in V$, the degree of $v$ is $deg(v)=|v|.$ \end{remark}
+Before going to the definition of a fat graph, we recall the definition of a graph.
+The following definition of a graph is not the standard one used in ordinary graph theory, but we can easily see that this definition is equivalent to the standard definition.